 A fatal fervor: Anarchist Adolph Fischer did not find a receptive audience in 1880s Nashville.
 But in Chicago’s Haymarket Square, he was all too successful in drawing attention to his views.
-Nashville Daily American, 17 May 1886.
+Nashville Banner, 17 May 1886.

 More on the Nashville connection to the episode that gave us May Day here: